aman33459/ParallelConvexHull/README.md

 # ParallelConvexHull
 Quick Hull parallel algorithm for Parallel Convex Hull computation using OpenMP.
+To exectue download or clone the repository and then run **make** to create the executables in the working directory.
+To run tests run **make runTests**.
   ## CPU Specifications
   * Architecture: x86_64
   * CPU op-mode(s): 32-bit, 64-bit